yi-editor/yi/README.md

 (There may be more repositories in the future, as yi is split more.)

-## Generating documentation

-Due to [a cabal bug][cabalbug], documentation won't be generated when running 'cabal install yi'.
-Use the following workaround:

-    $ cabal install -fdochack yi

-This command will install the yi library with documentation, but not the yi executable.
-To install the executable, simply run

-    $ cabal install yi

-after the documentation has been generated.

 ## Reporting Bugs

 Please report issues on [GitHub][issueslist].